AudioKit/AudioKit/README.md

 ## Installation

 Installation can be achieved in the usual ways for a framework.
-This is explained in more detail in the [INSTALL.md file](https://github.com/audiokit/AudioKit/blob/master/Frameworks/INSTALL.md) in the Frameworks directory.
+More details are found in the [Frameworks README file](https://github.com/audiokit/AudioKit/blob/master/Frameworks/README.md).

 An AudioKit package is also available via [CocoaPods](https://cocoapods.org/pods/AudioKit) and Carthage.